ivosdc/wall-plotter/svg-converter/README.md

 By the way, the wall-plotter json format corresponds to the svg/G-code *small "m"* parameter.
 Big "M" means absolute X,Y values.
 Small "m" means the next point X,Y are the diff to the last X,Y.

+I found a good explanation of the svg-path:  https://css-tricks.com/svg-path-syntax-illustrated-guide/ .

+We currently struggle with the big `"M"` only!

+L, l, H, h, V, v and  m have to be done...
+Contributers welcome ;)

 ## Usage
 ```
 > node svg2json.js example.svg